Settle in, Grasshopper. Your literary mastery begins with this one fundamental, universal truth. You ready? Here it is:

 1. Give them a superpower

 In some cases, this may be an actual superpower; in others, it might simply be a strength that is unique to them alone.
-It might be a photographic memory for numbers, the ability to fix cars previously deemed unfixable, a singing voice that can break hearts from a mile away, the ability to make people smile when they’re in the darkest depths of hopelessness.
+It might be a photographic memory for numbers, the ability to fix cars previously deemed unfixable, a singing voice that can break hearts from a mile away, a gift for making people smile when they’re in the darkest depths of hopelessness.

 Highlighting a primary strength in your character gives them depth, dimension, and a place to begin building relationships with other characters.